Web

 |

 Let’s try to understand it bit by bit.
-By default, if we send just an empty string
+By default, if we send just an empty string.
+These response headers will be included in the output for sure.

 1 | headers = { |